It's time to learn Indonesian

-Bahasa, Indonesian or Malay?The word “Bahasa” means “language” in Indonesian language.
-Thus, the next time you hear someone asks “Do you speak Bahasa?”, that actually means “Do you speak language?”
+Bahasa, Indonesian or Malay?The word “Bahasa” means “language” in the Indonesian language.
+Thus, the next time you hear someone asks “Do you speak Bahasa?”, that actually means “Do you speak a language?”
 Funny, isn’t it?
 If someone asked me that question, I would answer “Bahasa apa?
 (Which language?)”.
-An Indonesian will say that the language they speak is called Indonesian language, not Malay language.
+An Indonesian will say that the language they speak is called the Indonesian language, not Malay language.
 Although both languages are very similar and interchangeable, an Indonesian person can still differentiate clearly between them.

-The difference of Indonesian and Malay is, perhaps, like British English and American English.
+The difference between Indonesian and Malay is, perhaps, like British English and American English.
 But why are they called differently?
 From my experience, I find many English loanwords in Malay, whereas there are many Dutch and Arabic loanwords in Indonesian.
-Apart from that, Indonesia’s rich multiethnic society has also contributed lots of loanwords to Indonesian language that we know nowadays.
-Malay language is used in Malaysia, Singapore, and Brunei Darussalam where there is a large number of Malay ethnic.
-Meanwhile, Indonesian language is used in Indonesia where there are lots of ethnic groups, and Malay people account for just less than 5% of the population.
+Apart from that, Indonesia’s rich multiethnic society has also contributed lots of loanwords to the Indonesian language that we know nowadays.
+The Malay language is used in Malaysia, Singapore, and Brunei Darussalam where there is a large number of Malay ethnic.
+Meanwhile, the Indonesian language is used in Indonesia where there are lots of ethnic groups, and Malay people account for just less than 5% of the population.

 Any Indonesian or Malay speakers will easily differentiate between both languages because there are words used and not used in the countries of the speakers.
 Another different aspect is the accent.
 Malay speakers in Malaysia of various ethnicity tend to speak in the same or almost similar accent, and those in Indonesia speak with many different accents and styles but it is still differentiable from Malay accent.
 Here are some examples of Indonesian language (id) and Malay language (ms):